 1. Warm tea and a good book.
 Super simple and hits the spot every time.
 Drinking tea and reading slow down our heart rate which helps us relax.
 These activities can also increase endorphins, natural stress fighting hormones.

 3. Feel it all.
-If you have been following my blog or worked with me you know how much I encourage feeling the feelings.
+If you have been following my journal or worked with me you know how much I encourage feeling your feelings.
 It can be easy this time of year to stuff our feelings with spending money and sugary foods.
 We can also feel like there isn’t enough time to express ourselves because everyone around us is so busy.
 In order to balance our stress levels we need to talk to each other about how we feel.
 Even just a short phone call with a friend can help us gain perspective and not feel alone in our discomfort.
 The holidays can be super challenging and having feelings about that is totally normal.
 Don’t let them get the best of you by hiding out.

 4. Eat your greens!
-You know I had to go there.
+I had to go there.
 With all the homemade holiday goodies around at dinners and parties it is important that we go out of our way to eat plenty of dark leafy greens like collards and kale.
 This time of year there it can be easy to slip into emotional eating and get carried away consuming foods with little nutritional value.
 Our bodies need the valuable phytonutrients in greens to keep our immune system strong.
 Do your body a favor and load up on these nutrient powerhouses.